nicknikolov/pex-space-colonization/README.md

 ## Credits
 This code was originally based on the 2d implementation from Marcin Ignac (@vorg).
 http://marcinignac.com/experiments/space-colonization/
-He contribution to this library has been tremendous.
+His contribution to this library has been tremendous.
-The algorithm uses his vector library and the example uses his Pex WebGL library to draw out the result of the algorithm.
+The algorithm uses Marcin's vector library and the example uses his Pex WebGL library to draw out the result of the algorithm.